laszlodaniel/SBEC3Library/README.md

 HTML preview of the disassembled and partially reverse engineered [SBEC3_Bootstrap.bin](https://htmlpreview.github.io/?https://github.com/laszlodaniel/SBEC3Library/blob/main/Bootstrap/SBEC3_Bootstrap.html) code.

 These two are quite similar, except in the year 1995 no security measures were implemented to prevent easy access.

+## Bootloader codes

+The bootloader code acts as a host, configures the MCU and makes it possible to upload worker functions performing different tasks.